AY2324S1-CS2103-T16-2/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:** A person can have any number of affiliations (including 0).
-However, to add an affiliation, it must already exist in the contact list.
-In addition, the role of the affiliation must be constrasting to the person being added (i.e. affiliations can only be between Nurse and Patient OR Doctor and Patient).
+However, to add an affiliation, the person must already exist in the contact list.
+In addition, the role of the affiliation must be appropriate the person being added (i.e. affiliations can only be between Nurse and Patient OR Doctor and Patient).

 </box>